Local heights on hyperelliptic curves and quadratic Chabauty: The Coleman--Iovita isomorphism

 The second property which we need to check -- and the more important one -- is that the Coleman--Iovita isomorphism is compatible with pullbacks and pushforwards along finite morphisms of curves, and hence that it is compatible with pushforwards along correspondences.
 If~$f\colon\Gamma\to\Gamma'$ is a finite harmonic morphism of metrised complexes of $k$-curves (\Cref{def:finitegraphmap}), then we have already defined in \S\ref{ss:harmonic_morphisms} pullback and pushforward maps

 on homology, and similarly on cohomology.
+These maps are, by construction, adjoint to one another under the intersection length pairing.
 Moreover, since~$f$ is a morphism of metrised complexes of curves, it comes with a finite morphism $f_v\colon \bar\dX_v \to \bar\dX'_{f(v)}$ of curves over the residue field~$k$ for each vertex~$v\in V$.
 Hence there are also pullback and pushforward maps